DanWahlin/dc-comics-mcp/README.md

 4. Put a question in the chat that would naturally invoke one of the tools, for example:

     ```
     Show 10 Batman comics.
-Include cover image URLs.
+Include cover images.

     What teams has Batman been part of?

     Show me Wonder Woman's appearances in Justice League comics.

     Show me some Superman comics.

+    Who are the top 5 villains in the DC universe?

+    Find all comics where Joker and Batman appear together.

+    Show me the most recent Flash comics.

+    What are the most popular Aquaman story arcs?
+Include images.

+    Display Green Lantern comics from the 1990s.

+    Compare Nightwing and Robin appearances in comics.

+    Show me comics featuring the Suicide Squad.

+    Find crossover events with Justice League and Teen Titans.

+    List comics where Harley Quinn is the main character.
+Show cover images.

+    Show me the origin story comics for Wonder Woman.
+Include cover images.

+    What movies has Batman been in?
+Show movie images if available.
     ```

     > **Note**: If you see "Sorry, the response was filtered by the Responsible AI Service.", try running it again or rephrasing the prompt.

 ### Examples: Using the DC Comics MCP Tools in GitHub Copilot

-  `What movies has Batman been in?`
+  `What movies has Batman been in?
+Show movie images if available.`

   ![GitHub Copilot example with DC Comics MCP tools](./images/ghcp-example.png)